alionaterguta/CineVerse-Angular-app/README.md

 - Run the comand for a dev server and navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.

        ng serve --port 8080

+- To read the documentation go to `doc/index.html` and open the html file in your browser.

 ## Deployment